coffiarts/FoundryVTT-crunch-my-party/README.md

 => You're done.
 Your party is defined!
 HURRAY!!

+### TOGGLE - CRUNCH an exploded party into one single party token
+1. Optional: If you want to control exactly where the party token should appear, select one (exactly ONE!) of your member tokens as the target.
+2. Run the related "Toggle Party #x" macro (see section [Control it by macro](#control-it-by-macro))

+That's it:

+=> Your party members will be automatically rendered invisible and moved (secretly) out of the way to the top-left corner of your scene
+=> Your predefined / preassigned party token will be moved from its "hiding place" in the top left corner to the previous location of your members and rendered visible.
+=> If you should have selected ONE member in step 1., this will be the position of the party token.
+Otherwise, the party token will appear at the location of one arbitrary member.

-### TOGGLE - Crunch or explode a party
+### TOGGLE - EXPLODE a collapsed party into separate member tokens
 1. Run the related "Toggle Party #x" macro (see section [Control it by macro](#control-it-by-macro))

-=> That's it.
-Your party should automatically switch between "crunched" and "exploded" state.
+That's it:

+=> Your single party token will be automatically rendered invisible and moved (secretly) out of the way to the top-left corner of your scene
+=> The related member tokens will be moved from their "hiding place" in the top left corner to the previous location of your party token and rendered visible.

 ### FIND - Jump to an already defined party in the scene
 1. Run the related "Find Party #x" macro (see section [Control it by macro](#control-it-by-macro))

 => That's it.
 Your canvas view moves automatically to the scene location of that party and automatically selects its tokens (be it in crunched or exploded state).

-Note what it does in the background:

-- On "Crunch", all member tokens are automatically disabled and moved (invisibly) to the top left corner of the scene.
-Instead, the "party token" is retrieved from there, moved to the current position and rendered visible.
-- On "Explode", vice versa, the party token is automatically disabled and moved (invisibly) to the top left corner of the scene.
-Accordingly, the "member tokens" are retrieved from there, moved to the current position and rendered visible.

-Easy, isn't it?

 ## Known restrictions
 - Token names may not (currently) have ***commas*** (comma is used as delimiter for the token names list stored in user prefs).
 If many people should comply about it, I'll try to make the delimiter char configurable (see [Upcoming features](#upcoming-features))